mapeditor/tiled/_posts/2022-03-31-tiled-1-8-3-released.md

-Also notable is that the loading of AutoMapping rule maps is about twice as fast now, and applying of rules which do not use an "inputnot" layer is about 3x as fast.
+Also notable is that the loading of AutoMapping rule maps is about twice as fast now, and applying of rules which do not use an "inputnot" layer is about 3x as fast as before.
 These small speed-ups are back-ported from the next feature release, which is focused on [AutoMapping improvements][tiled-1.9-roadmap].

 Changelog
 ---------